NOAA-EMC/godas/README.md

 - MACHINE_ID   : The name of the HPC that the system is installed, currently supported hera and orion

-- COMPILER     : Set the compiler that you would like to use.
+- BUILD_COMPILER     : Set the compiler that you would like to use.
 The options are intel18(Hera) or intel19 (Hera Orion), depending on the machine.

 - PROJECT_DIR  : The directory where the workflow is deployed, user defined path